Section 718.84 | Information provided to tax administrators; confidentiality.

 (A) Any information gained as a result of returns, investigations, hearings, or verifications required or authorized by sections 718.80 to 718.95 of the Revised Code is confidential, and no person shall disclose such information, except for official purposes, in accordance with a proper judicial order, or as provided in section 4123.271 or 5703.21 of the Revised Code.
 The tax commissioner may furnish the internal revenue service with copies of returns filed.
 This section does not prohibit the publication of statistics in a form which does not disclose information with respect to particular taxpayers.

-(B) In May and November of each year, the tax commissioner shall provide each tax administrator with the following information for every taxpayer that filed tax returns with the commissioner under sections 718.80 to 718.95 of the Revised Code and that had municipal taxable income apportionable to the municipal corporation under this chapter for any prior year:
+(B) In May and December of each year, the tax commissioner shall provide each tax administrator with the following information for every taxpayer that had municipal taxable income apportionable to the municipal corporation under this chapter on tax returns filed with the commissioner under sections 718.80 to 718.95 of the Revised Code in the preceding five or seven months, respectively:

 (1) The taxpayer's name, address, and federal employer identification number;